companieshouse/ch-account-ui/README.md

 need some way of describing those extra elements based on the page we are rendering.
-Given that the server pages can be changed and updated, we wanted a way to respond to those changes without having to create a new corresponding react page.
+Given that the server pages can be changed and updated, we wanted a way to respond to those changes without having to create a new corresponding react page or modifying an existing one when changes happen server-side.
 This is why the dynamic page / features system exists.

 ## Journeys and Stages
 On the server-side, there are page flows called journeys.
 Each journey